Frequently Asked Questions

 Who can benefit from using Hygraph?

-Hygraph is ideal for developers, IT decision-makers, content creators, project/program managers, agencies, solution partners, and technology partners.
-Companies that benefit most include modern software companies, enterprises seeking to modernize, and brands aiming to scale across geographies or re-platform from traditional solutions.
+Hygraph is designed for developers, IT decision-makers, content creators, project managers, agencies, and technology partners.
+It is valuable for modern software companies, enterprises seeking to modernize, brands scaling across geographies, and organizations re-platforming from legacy solutions.
+(Source)

 What industries are represented in Hygraph's case studies?